Moss Town & Great Exuma Island

 10. Visit the Swimming Pigs

-One of the Exumas top attractions is to watch playful pigs frolic in the warm waters of Pig Beach (on Big Major Cay).
-Tour companies can take guests on a full-day tour from George Town to this famous destination.
+One of the main attractions of the Exumas is watching the playful pigs swim in the warm waters of Pig Beach (on Big Major Cay).
+Tour companies offer full-day excursions from George Town to this famous destination.
 It’s a truly unique experience not to be missed.